alloypiedmont/portfolio/README.md

 **Research Associate @ Soilcea**
 - Conducted data analysis of gene expression from transfection experiments, utilizing excel for statistical evaluation
 - Managed and processed large datasets related to DNA purification and gene expression for research projects
-- Presented findings through data visualizations and reports to inform researcg strategies and project planning
+- Presented findings through data visualizations and reports to inform research strategies and project planning

 **Ecological Specialist @ Flatwoods, a Verdantis Company**
 - Collected and analyzed ecological data for species surveys, supporting the development of environmental management plans